brettz9/nogin/README.md

 8. (For your live site, ensure your `nogin.js` `NL_SITE_URL` is pointing to this port.)

+9. Set yourself as `rootUser` in `nogin.js` and add groups and privileges and assign groups to users as relevant.
+Use dots as namespaces in privilege and group names.
+Note that the built-in groups `nogin.loggedInUsers` and `nogin.guests` will apply to all who are logged in or not, respectfully.
+The privilegs should be additive from the level of guest to logged in user to regular user to root user.

 ## Steps for getting port that may block Mongo DB

 MongoDB may end up with a process that interferes with starting a new instance.